AndrijaS37N/chess-game/README.md

 # chess-game 🏁
-<h3>A second year university C++ game project. ♟️</h3>
+<h3>A second year university C++ game project.</h3>
 I primarily found some base code on YouTube for this and then worked on top of that.
-It was made in Visual Studio IDE, but recently rediscovered and reviewed in Xcode.
+It was made in Visual Studio IDE, but recently rediscovered and reviewed in Xcode. ♟️

 #### Project snapshots:
 <h6>View 1</h6>